wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-configure-ssl-certificate.md

     ![SSL example web site][3]

 If you want to use SSL for a staging deployment instead of a production deployment, you'll first need to determine the URL used for the staging deployment.
 Deploy your cloud service to the staging environment without including a certificate or any certificate information.
-Once deployed, you can determine the GUID-based URL, which is listed in the management portal's **Site URL** field.
-Create a certificate with the common name (CN) equal to the GUID-based URL (for example, **32818777-6e77-4ced-a8fc-57609d404462.chinacloudapp.cn**), use the management portal to add the certificate to your staged cloud service, add the certificate information to your CSDEF and CSCFG files, repackage your application, and update your staged deployment to use the new package and CSCFG file.
+Once deployed, you can determine the GUID-based URL, which is listed in the Azure Management Portal's **Site URL** field.
+Create a certificate with the common name (CN) equal to the GUID-based URL (for example, **32818777-6e77-4ced-a8fc-57609d404462.chinacloudapp.cn**), use the Azure Management Portal to add the certificate to your staged cloud service, add the certificate information to your CSDEF and CSCFG files, repackage your application, and update your staged deployment to use the new package and CSCFG file.

 ## Next steps